-In the near-term, we anticipate developing a long-term average daily wet and dry deposition data layer that can be used in spinup or application simulations.
-A notice will be posted to the CMAS web-site when that data layer is ready for release.
+In the near-term, we anticipate developing a long-term average daily wet and dry deposition data layer that can be used in spin-up or application simulations.
+A notice will be posted on the CMAS web site when that data layer is ready for release.

 We are also helping the EPA apply the FEST-C system to address multimedia (air, land, water) questions related to biofuels production and climate change.
-We are exploring using FEST-C to study not only the effects of agricultural practices (e.g., fertilizing and management practices) on air quality (NH3), climate (N2O), and climate change, but also the effects of meteorology and climate on agricultural productivity, soil erosion, water quantity, and water quality.
+We are exploring using FEST-C to study not only the effects of agricultural practices (e.g., fertilizing and management practices) on air quality (NH_3), climate (N_2O), and climate change, but also the effects of meteorology and climate on agricultural productivity, soil erosion, water quantity, and water quality.